zowe/docs-site/docs/user-guide/gettingstarted.md

 # Obtaining installation files

 The Zowe installation files are distributed as a PAX file that contains the runtimes and the scripts to install and launch the z/OS runtime and the runtime for the command line interface.

-To obtain a Zowe PAX file, visit [Zowe download page](https://github.com/gizafoundation/Downloads/releases) in GitHub.
-For each release, there is a PAX file named `project_zowe-v.r.m.pax`, where
+For each release, there is a PAX file named `zowe-v.r.m.pax`, where

 - `v` indicates the version
 - `r` indicates the release number